obrucheoghene/aws-bootcamp-cruddur-2023/journal/week2.md

 ```
 - I added the `OTEL_SERVICE_NAME` to `backend-flask` environment of my `docker-compose.yml` to make the service name specific to a service which will make tracing more easier.

+- I added `OTEL_EXPORTER_OTLP_ENDPOINT` and `OTEL_EXPORTER_OTLP_HEADERS` to my `backend-flask` environment of my `docker-compose.yml` to configure Opentelementry to send data to honeycomb.

+**OpenTelemetry also know as OTEL is an open source observibility framework and standard for instrumenting, generating, collectin and exporting telemetry data such as traces, metrics and logs.**

+-

 ### 2. Run queries to explore traces within Honeycomb.io